qlik-oss/enigma.js/docs/qix/configuration.md

 | `session.subpath` | String | Yes | Subpath to use, used to connect to dataprepservice in a server environment |
 | `session.identity` | String | Yes | Identity (session ID) to use |
 | `session.disableCache` | String | Yes | Disable caching of sessions, set to `true` to create a new session every time |

-**Note:** Notifications are triggered by the Proxy and are thus only available on Qlik Sense Enterprise.

 ## `qix` object